-- (a) Locating the particular business establishment in the business area will tend to increase interchange of customers with other business establishments in the business area; and - (b) Locating the particular business in the shopping area will not create: - (1) Dead spots where a shopper may lose interest in going further; or - (2) Driveways or other physical breaks in the sidewalk which are larger than required to provide necessary off-street parking and loading; or - (3) Traffic hazard, noise, odor, unsightliness or other pedestrian inhibiting factors; or - (4) Significantly increases non-shopper traffic.
+- (a) Locating the particular business establishment in the business area will tend to increase interchange of customers with other business establishments in the business area; and - (b) Locating the particular business in the shopping area will not create: - (1) Dead spots where a shopper may lose interest in going further; or - (2) Driveways or other physical breaks in the sidewalk which are larger than required to provide necessary off-street parking and loading; or - (3) Traffic hazard, noise, odor, unsightliness, or other pedestrian inhibiting factors; or - (4) Significantly increases non-shopper traffic.

-The presence or absence of competition between the particular business establishment, and surrounding establishments shall not be considered a factor in determining compatibility by the Zoning Board.
+The presence or absence of competition between the particular business establishment, and surrounding establishments shall not be considered a factor in determining compatibility by the Planning/Zoning Commission.
+(Amended by Ordinance No 6141 April 4, 2016)